Home China Page Tao of China Journey to the West Comments

 This leads into our next introduction.
-We have met the author, the title, and the main character, China, with her ÔThree DoctrinesÕ.
-In this section we are going to meet one of these ÔThree DoctrinesÕ, Taoism, by taking a look at her history.
+We have met the author, the title, and the main character, China, with her ‘Three Doctrines’.
+In this section we are going to meet one of these ‘Three Doctrines’, Taoism, by taking a look at her history.
 Remember this is just an introduction, we will get to know this interesting character much better in the course of our time travels through Chinese history.

-Before getting into details, let us see when Taoism first appears historically - when it first pops above ground - not its antecedents, nor its ideas or concepts, but when is it first differentiated out from the rest by being named.
-In discovering this we will get a simplified overview of some of the issues to be dealt with.
+Before getting into details, let us see when Taoism first appears historically - when it first pops above ground - not its antecedents, nor its ideas or concepts, but when it is first differentiated from the rest.
+In discovering this, we will get a simplified overview of Taoism’s social context.

 Historical Ambiguities of Taoism or Nothing official

-It seems that officially Taoism doesn't exist.
+It seems that officially at least Taoism doesn't exist on paper.
 Why?

-Initial Appearance of Taoism - 2nd Century BC<
+Initial Appearance of Taoism - 2nd Century BCE

 So if there is no history of Taoism when does it first appear historically?
 Not its antecedents, nor its ideas or concepts.
 But when is it first referred to?
 In discovering this we will get a simplified overview of some of the issues to be dealt with.

-The first mention of a Taoist school is found in Chinese historical writings about 100 BC.
-LetÕs find out how it happened.
+The first mention of a Taoist school is found in Chinese historical writings about 100 BCE.
+Let’s find out how it happened.
 According to Shipper, a Westerner, who is an ordained Taoist priest:

 Confucian/Taoist polarity: Religions of state and people